jenniferarias414/real-time-streaming-pipeline-aws-snowflake/learning-notes/README.md

 These are Jenny's notes for the real-time streaming project.

-The main `README.md` is the clean, recruiter-friendly overview.
-This folder is the slower walkthrough: what I built, why each piece exists, what confused me at first, and what I want future-me to remember when I come back to this later.
+The main `README.md` is the clean, engineer-friendly overview.
+This folder is the slower walkthrough: what I built, why each piece exists, what confused me at first, and what I want future-me to remember when I come back to it.
+It’s also useful for anyone new to data engineering who wants to recreate the pipeline or use it as a model.

 The goal is not to sound fancy.
 The goal is to make the project make sense.